 Sometimes you can tell if a friend or relative is having a difficult time.
 But other times, you might not realise they’re experiencing problems with their mental health.
 If you think they’re struggling to cope, there are things you can do to help.

-Mental health describes your emotional wellbeing – how you think and feel, and how you deal with everyday stresses.
+Mental health describes your emotional wellbeing – how you think, feel and react.

 Getting older doesn’t mean your friend or relative’s mental health will always get worse, but changes in their life might affect how they feel.
-They may not develop a mental health problem, but if they do, it can often go unnoticed.
+They may not develop a mental health problem but, if they do, it can go unnoticed.